 A. I am happy to give you my advice, but please take it as just that; there isn't always a clear answer or direct solution to this question that I can provide.
-First thing, understand that Anatomy has a lot of terminology and is very much rote memorization (memorizing where the structures are located within the human body).
-Memorization takes time and can be frustrating.
-However, good news is that if you put in the time you can pass this course with flying colors!
+First thing, understand that physiology is a very procedural and logical way of looking at the human body and the cellular level of the human body; unlike Anatomy which is very much rote memorization.
+Yes, there is memorization in physiology, but more thinking about the steps in a certain organ system and how that system (or systems) works together with another system to keep the body functioning "normally" (i.e., homeostasis).

 First, make an appointment with me to look over your exam to find out what was correct / incorrect to try to determine any patterns in your testing.
 For example, did you miss all of the questions for a single chapter?
-Did you miss all of the fill in the blank portion or part of the essay?
+Did you miss all of the fill in the blank or part of the essay?

-My general advice to study or perform better in this course is as follows:
+My general advice to study or perform better is as follows:

-Option 1) study with more focus for the exams, meaning really buckle down and learn the material using flashcards for structures and either a whiteboard or notebook paper to write and re-write the notes in your own words to help memorize the structures or groupings within an organ system.
+Option 1) study with more focus for the exams, meaning really buckle down and learn the material using flashcards for terminology and either a whiteboard or notebook paper to write and re-write the notes (or pathways) in your own words to help memorize the steps.
 In addition to studying, try and teach someone the material (e.g., group study), you really learn the material when you have to teach it to someone!
 Realize this will take a lot of time and commitment.